 - Other unexplained reasons for infertility

-Our highly-experienced embryologists and lab specialist have over 30 years combined experience with a variety of situations, including some of the most challenging fertility cases.
-During that time, they established over 30 selected protocols for the IVF process, which can translate into hundreds individual treatments.
-Every situation is unique and there are so many factors that can affect fertility.
-Having a number of selected protocols means starting with the best option of treatment for your individualized situation.
-Most importantly, you can take advantage of our experience with thousands of cases to give you the best chance for a successful pregnancy and of growing your family.
+With over 150 years of combined experience, our medical team has addressed a variety of situations, including some of the most challenging fertility cases.
+To improve our services and patient care, we’ve established over 40 IVF protocols, which can translate into hundreds of personalized treatments.
+Every situation is unique and there are many factors that can affect fertility.
+Having several protocols means we can start with the best treatment option, based on each individual situation.
+Doing so, gives our patients the best chance for a successful pregnancy.